PaddlePaddle/book/06.label_semantic_roles/README.en.md

  ], )
  ```

-- We use CRF as cost function, the parameter of CRF cost will be named `crfw`.
+- At the end of the network, we use CRF as the cost function; the parameter of CRF cost will be named `crfw`.

 ```python
 crf_cost = paddle.layer.crf(